The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Guantanamo, the ongoing presence in Iraq, spying on Americans.

-He uses it to bludgeon people who who disagree with him, who dissent and speak out in this democracy against him.
+He uses it to bludgeon people who disagree with him, who dissent and speak out in this democracy against him.

-And he doesn't deal with the fact that he's completely devastated our military, both men and women and equipment during the course of this war at Iraq made us more vulnerable.
+And he doesn't deal with the fact that he's completely devastated our military, both men and women, and equipment during the course of this war at Iraq, made us more vulnerable.

-This this this um this is this is there aren't too many gray cells at work here, folks.
+There aren't too many gray cells at work here, folks.

-This is this is an empty suit.
+This is an empty suit.

-This is nothing but cliched platitudes that represent no thought whatsoever.
+This is nothing but clichéd platitudes that represent no thought whatsoever.

-Now let's go to his bumper sticker comment.
+Now, let's go to his bumper sticker comment.

 This is the Council on Foreign Relations speech yesterday.

-Whether about manipulating threat levels leading up to the elections or by deeming opponents weak on terror.
+Whether by manipulating threat levels leading up to the elections or by deeming opponents weak on terror, they've shown no hesitation whatsoever.

-What do you mean we wait a minute?
+What do you mean weak?

-What do you mean we go on terror?
+What do you mean weak on terror?

 You just got through saying the night before that there isn't a war on terror.

-What do you mean we c on terror?
+What do you mean weak-owned terror?

 Anyway, here's the rest of it.